binelbpe/4jobs/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🐛 Bug Reporting

+Issues can be reported via the GitHub issues page.

 ## 📄 License